directus/directus/docs/cloud/accounts.md

 [[toc]]

-An Account is your portal to Directus Cloud, used to manage Teams, Team Members, Projects, and [billing](/cloud/teams/#manage-billing).
+An Account is your portal to Directus Cloud.
+You can use it to manage your Teams, Team Members, Projects and [billing](/cloud/teams/#manage-billing).
 To avoid confusion, "User" is the term for user profiles in a Directus Project, while the terms "Account" and "Team Member" are used in the context of Directus Cloud. _Accounts on Directus Cloud_ and _Users in a Directus Project_ are two separate systems.